 One way to weed out scammers from legitimate breeders and true rescue centers is that these people will invite you to come out to the place where the dog is with its parents and littermates, so you can meet the puppy first.
 If someone wants to ship you a dog from another state, this is another red flag!

 Consumers have reported showing up to the airport to retrieve their dog and they find out that the dog is still in another state, because there was some kind of "issue" with fees.
 They then contacted the seller, who said there were problems and they need to have more money sent to them.

 Even if you do acquire one of these dogs, it may not be in the best health.
 Dogs from puppy mills may look fine when they are puppies, but as they grow, they may show signs of serious medical conditions such as heart problems, in as little as 6 months.
 Or, the dog may have even been stolen and then sold.

 Miranda tells us about one scam that even shocked her.
-A few months ago in a gated community in Florida, someone came in dressed as an Animal Control Officer.
+At a gated community in Florida, someone came in dressed as an Animal Control Officer.
 They told an elderly couple that their dog was barking too much.
 They said neighbors had complained, and that if they didn't pay $500 on the spot, they were going to take the dog away.

 Scambook lists the following warning signs and tips that demonstrate when an online pet deal is fraudulent:

 1. Request for additional payment to cover licensing fees: This extra "licensing fee" that is usually mentioned at the last minute or after the transaction has already begun, is a huge red flag.

 2. All costs listed upfront with transparency: Conversely, a reputable breeder or importer will let the buyer know all costs upfront, including any licensing fees or costs for cages, shots, etc. Any additional "surprise" costs that follow the initial price are signs that this pet transaction may be a scam.